A GUYANA ADVENTURE - SURAMA (PART 3)

 Day three of our journey into the ‘Land of Many Waters’ was spent travelling south, out of the Iwokrama National Park and into Guyana’s vast savanna towards one of the country’s sixteen indigenous villages - Surama – for a glimpse into traditional Amerindian life.

 During the short journey the scenery outside my window changes drastically from luscious greens to dry expanses of yellow.
-This, our encyclopaedic guide Gary tells us, is the start of the savanna, home to many of the indigenous communities in southern Guyana including three hundred or so Makushi who live in Surama.
+This, our encyclopaedic guide Garey tells us, is the start of the savanna, home to many of the indigenous communities in southern Guyana including three hundred or so Makushi who live in Surama.

-The minibus pulls off the main road and soon enough Gary shouts, “We are here!”.
+The minibus pulls off the main road and soon enough Garey shouts, “We are here!”.
 Our bus stops next to three charming wooden ‘benabs’ (huts with thatched roofs), painted with colourful scenes of local wildlife and villagers.
 We had arrived at the Surama Eco-Lodge, our "home” for the night.

 The lodge is located just outside the main village, perched on top of a hill overlooking the rainforest and mountains in the distance.
 A cooling breeze welcomes us as we step out of the minibus, providing much-needed relief from the strong midday heat.